What is the Universal Backup Device (UBD)?

 Will I be able to restore my libraries on future releases of OS/400 or I5/OS?

 We use IBM’s software to do the saves and restores.
-We expect IBM’s software to remain compatible in future releases of the operating system since they depend on its use also.
+We expect IBM’s software to remain compatible with future releases of the operating system since they depend on its use also.

 If I don’t like UBD, can I get a refund?